Do the Ballona Wetlands Need a Big Fix?

 So now, it is intriguing to compare the Friends' revised views on the health of the wetlands:

-"we know, based on detailed surveys and the professional judgments of many of our members, that the Wetlands have been severely degraded"
+"we know, based on detailed surveys and the professional judgments of

 The Friends are very proud of their partnership with the project managers at the State bureaucracy.
 The State's restoration newsletters feature a prominent plug for the Friends.
 And on the Ballona Wetlands restoration website created by the State's project managers are several large photos of trash and homeless camps, which creates an impression that the wetlands are a mess in need of this major bulldozing job.
 Source: http://ballonarestoration.org/need/